dbrownidau/constitution/CASSA-Constitution.md

 ---------------------
 11.1.
 A committee meeting may only be called by the President or Secretary.

 11.2.
-The quorum for a committee meeting must be equal to the number of executive committee members.
+The quorum for a committee meeting must be equal to half the number of executive committee members, rounded up.

 11.3.
 General Meetings are to be held in person at either the University or a voted upon location, or via teleconferencing.